jcbarriquelo/Maromba-Conta/README.md

 ## Como funciona

-O app foi pensado pra ser usado em modo **paisagem**, com o celular apoiado na academia.
 A tela é dividida em dois painéis:

 | Lado | Gesto | Ação |
 |------|-------|------|